 I am preparing to publish my first novel Fair Trade, which deals with a homeless young teen who has run away from the foster system.
 My own family is a multicultural blend of Caucasian, African American, Native American, and East Indian backgrounds.
 Five members of my extended birth family were adopted from foster care.
 I am hoping that my fictional tale will help to illustrate how family ties are formed in many ways.
 I also intend for this story to explore the idea that children and youths are sometimes thrown into the foster care system through mistakes, tragedies, and other causes that do not indicate a parent’s abandonment.
 I do not intend the book to be a blanket condemnation of state-run foster systems, but I also bear witness that abuse does occur.
+From my own involvement in the teen foster situation in Sacramento, I find this website to be very informative.
 I also hope that this story will provide a few suspenseful moments for my readers!

 January 9, 2020

 Everyone has an artist inside them.
 Their artist may have been squelched in their childhood because they colored outside the lines, or didn’t do what their art teacher told them to do, or played something other than the music written on the score.
 They are not failures.
 They are independent spirits!
 Here is a beautiful site that encourages anyone and everyone to create.